Yingjie-Zhang-dev/PRCP_Data_US/README.md

-# This repo contains the code for LBJ
+`Station_selected.ipynb`: contains the code for selecting the stations.
+`calculating_sum_avg.ipynb`: contains the code to calculate the sum and average value of selected stations.